bsdimp/freebsd-git-docs/mini-primer.md

 ### Migrating from an existing git clone

-If you have work based on a previous git conversion or a locally running git-svn conversion, migrating to new repository can be problemtic because git have no knowledge about the connection between the two.
+If you have work based on a previous git conversion or a locally running git-svn conversion, migrating to new repository can be problematic because git have no knowledge about the connection between the two.

 If do not have a lot of local changes, the easiest way would be to cherry-pick your changes to the new base: